katernet/darkmode/README.md

 Compatible with macOS Mojave Dark Mode.
 Press OK to the security dialogs to allow control to System Events that appear when first running the script.

-Night Shift requires "Setting Timezone" enabled in System Preferences > Security & Privacy > Location Services > System Services > Details.
+Night Shift requires Wifi and "Setting Timezone" enabled in System Preferences > Security & Privacy > Location Services > System Services > Details.

 If your Mac does not support Night Shift, please use the previous version [1.7.2](https://github.com/katernet/darkmode/releases/tag/1.7.2) which uses the Yahoo Weather API.